-Council could wait to impose a moratorium until a policy analysis can be executed.
-This study would seek to understand potential physical, social and environmental impacts of new and existing drive-through waiting lane developments in the City, the impact of the current design, development and other land use standards and requirements on such development, including, but not limited to, whether there is a need for additional drive-through waiting lane development in the City.
+Council could hold off on adoption of a moratorium until a policy analysis can be executed.
+This study would seek to understand potential physical, social and environmental impacts of new and existing drive-through waiting lane developments in the City, the impact of the current design, development and other land use standards and requirements on such development, including, but not limited to, whether there is a need for additional drivethrough waiting lane development in the City.